-Click the Next button and this will open up the Binding and SSL Settings as shown below.
+Nonetheless, Click the Next button to open up the Binding and SSL Settings as shown below.

-– In the “SSL” section, select the “No SSL” option.
+– Similarly, In the “SSL” section, select the “No SSL” option.
 This is currently set up in a lab environment and will be destroyed in the next hour.
-Therefore, in your production environment, please select require SSL and this will prevent your data to be transmitted in a clear text.
+Therefore, in your production environment, please select require SSL, and this will prevent your data from being transmitted in a clear text.

 If you want multiple users to access the FTP server at the same time, you need to modify the server settings using these steps: